dtbuchholz/tutorial-onchain-reads-chainlink-ethereum/README.md

 ETHERSCAN_API_KEY=fixme
 ```

-## Deployment
+### Deployment

-Deploy the contract, where the `url` and `path` are set within the `deploy` script and also avaible as tasks, if needed:
+Deploy the contract, where the `url` and `path` are set within the `deploy` script and also available as tasks, if needed.
+Make sure that before you deploy the contract, you have [testnet LINK in your wallet](https://faucets.chain.link/sepolia).
+The deploy script handles a bunch of actions, including funding the contract with LINK, setting the request URL and path, and making a request to the Tableland gateway for the Chainlink Oracle to fulfill.

+Run the deploy script with `npm run deploy`, which under the hood runs:

 ```
 npx hardhat run scripts/deploy.ts --network sepolia
 ```

-Upon deploying, save the value of the contract is `hardhat.configs.ts`, under the `config` variable's `config` key.
+Upon deploying, save the value of the contract is `hardhat.configs.ts`, under the `config` field's `contractAddress` key.
 Below is an example of what this should look like.
-Keep in mind that each offical Chainlink node should implement data transformation parameters the same across networks (e.g., `req.addInt("times", ...)`).
+Keep in mind that each official Chainlink node should implement data transformation parameters the same across networks (e.g., `req.addInt("times", ...)`).

 ```javascript
 ...